gjsify/doc/packages/typedoc-plugin-remote-search/README.md

                       ./docs/assets/search.json.7z           [string] [required]
   --compress          The compression level 0-9, 0 is no compression, 1 the
-                      fastest and 9 the highest            [number] [default: 9] --pack              If true, additional compression is performed by jsonpack.
+                      fastest and 9 the highest            [number] [default: 9]
-                      Disabled by default because this can take a long time with large files                      [string] [default: false]
 ```

 ### Revert